feihong/asyncio-tasks-talk/talk.md

 Great, we can now start a long-running task from a web page!
 But, what if we want to give the user the ability to cancel the task?

-The `asyncio.Task` class has a `cancel()` method, but we now need to keep a reference to the task object.
-This necessitates a pretty big refactoring.
+The `asyncio.Task` class has a `cancel()` method, but if we want to use it we must keep a reference to the task object.
+This necessitates a refactoring.

 ---
 ## New web socket request handler